pravega/pravega/documentation/src/docs/deployment/run-local.md

 # Running Pravega

 Running in local machine allows us to get started using Pravega very quickly.
-Standalone mode is suitable for development and testing Pravega applications.
+Running Pravega in Standalone mode is suitable for development and testing Pravega applications.

 The prerequisites for running in local machine is described below.